PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

    * The default value is TRUE (Previously I think default was False by Remi)
    * Was made as a result of comment on repl.it.

+## 0.15.0 PySimpleGUIWeb 5-Mar-2019

+* Made the multiple_instance parameter FALSE by default (was messing up badly with True)

 # Design
 # Author